zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

 * VNC Viewer

 ### Administrative Notes
-Part 1 of Lab 1 is optional.
-This section outlines how to configure an On-Premises e-Commerce application and capture a snapshot of it in the form of a .ova file which is converted to a cloud-compatible VMDK.
-Should you wish to skip this part of the lab and proceed directly to Part 2, download the VMDK file contained [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/br_U1hSKSpS9Jm0coo8rqjZ981LGRBYl16EkkqmeeeVB7qd0pFdUapTyTe3RPL1b/n/orasenatdpltintegration03/b/workshop/o/osCommerceDemo-disk001.vmdk).
+Step 1 of Lab 1 is optional.
+This section outlines how to configure an On-Premises E-Commerce application and capture a snapshot of it in the form of a .ova file which is converted to a cloud-compatible VMDK.
+Should you wish to skip this part of the lab and proceed directly to Step 2, download the VMDK file contained [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/RESn-5QglIRk9KsiNt2Wgg6n38YvS0lPgfVuSAjhL5TEREREj3QGLR1RTXvSdS_5/n/orasenatdpltintegration03/b/workshop/o/osCommerceDemo-disk002.vmdk).
 The VMDK is a large file (~2GB) and may take a significant time to download depending on your network speed.

-## **Part 1:** Configuration of e-Commerce application
+## **Step 1:** Configuration of E-Commerce application
-### **Step 1: Download VirtualBox and Import Ubuntu Instance**
+### **Download VirtualBox and Import Ubuntu Instance**
 1. If you do not have it on your local machine, make sure to download [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 VirtualBox is a free, open-source software that allows users to run multiple operating systems on a single machine and switch between OS Instances.
 Additionally, download the [osCommerceDemo.ova file](https://objectstorage.us-ashburn-1.oraclecloud.com/p/nrjxMMpCyJEt_2_4QFEOmVQR04RRqCrdIWgD6UqIkPUI4GkS8B1B2WY9fqufO_Ix/n/orasenatdpltintegration03/b/workshop/o/osCommerceDemo.ova).
 Please reach out to your lab facilitator should you have any issues downloading the .ova file.

     ![](./images/1.png "")